Since 10 December, 2015, euthanasia has provided by physicians in Quebec

 These agencies are responsible for the delivery of euthanasia and are

-required to make reports to a commission established by the law (the
+required to make reports to a commission established by the law to monitor

-Commission sur les soins de fin de vie) to monitor the administration of
+the administration of euthanasia (the Commission sur les soins de fin de

 which are reproduced below.
 Note that, in some cases, the number of